ebrook27/ebrook27.github.io/_portfolio/portfolio-opioid-risk.md

 ---

 ## Problem Context
-Opioid overdose mortality in the United States exhibits strong geographic persistence, particularly in rural regions such as central Appalachia.
-While a large body of work has focused on predicting mortality rates using socioeconomic and prescribing data, less attention has been paid to **where and why predictive models systematically fail**—and what those failures reveal about underlying, place-based risk.

-This project develops an **end-to-end modeling framework** to:

-1. identify counties experiencing *persistent, elevated mortality risk*, and
-2. evaluate how predicted mortality responds to changes in policy-relevant variables under structured counterfactual scenarios.

-Rather than treating prediction error as noise, the framework explicitly **leverages predictive instability as a signal of structural risk**.
+A growing body of work has applied machine learning to understand and forecast opioid overdose mortality in the United States, demonstrating that socioeconomic vulnerability, prescribing practices, and broader structural factors are all predictive of overdose outcomes.
+Prior studies have shown that while prescription opioids were likely a primary driver earlier in the crisis, particularly in regions such as Appalachia, their explanatory power weakened over time as illicit opioids became increasingly dominant.
+Importantly, these studies consistently find that structural vulnerability factors, including unemployment, transportation access, and broader socioeconomic conditions, distinguish counties with anomalously high and low mortality.
+At the same time, predictive models exhibit a persistent pattern of systematic error: counties with the highest overdose mortality are repeatedly under-predicted, while low-mortality counties tend to be over-predicted.
+Rather than treating these residual patterns as noise or model failure, recent work suggests that such predictive instability may point to unmeasured confounders, data limitations, or deeper structural drivers of risk.

+This project builds on prior machine learning and spatiotemporal modeling approaches by reframing predictive error as a signal, rather than a nuisance.
+Specifically, we interpret a model’s recurrent difficulty in forecasting a county’s mortality trajectory as evidence of underlying, place-based epidemiological risk that is not fully captured by observed covariates alone.
+Building on this risk framework, the project further examines how predicted opioid mortality responds to changes in policy-relevant variables through structured counterfactual simulations.
+While counterfactual reasoning has been used previously to study overdose mortality dynamics, most notably around major shocks such as the COVID-19 pandemic, this work emphasizes comparative, risk-stratified scenario analysis rather than causal effect estimation.
+The goal is not to identify causal mechanisms, but to evaluate how model-consistent mortality predictions change under plausible policy perturbations, and how these responses vary across counties with differing levels of persistent risk.

 <figure>
   <img